syncfusion-content/asp.net-core-docs/aspnet-core/Chart/Appearance.md

 ## Series border customization

-To customize the series border color, width and dashArray, you can use **Series.Border** option.
-The series border styles can be applied only to the column, bar and area type of series.
+To customize the series border color, width, and dash array, use **Series.Border** option.
+The series border styles can be applied only to the column, bar, and area type of series.

 {% highlight cshtml %}